 To mitigate potential staff shortages in the near term, Rhode Island Energy is working with DHS to modify energy auditor scheduling such that auditors may be scheduled outside of their home CAP region to meet demand (a circuit rider model).
 This scheduling change is anticipated to go into effect in 2025.
 In line with more inter-CAP interaction, Rhode Island Energy and DHS are also working to break down regional silos of energy audits created by the CAP workflow model by subcontracting the existing pipeline of income eligible customers waiting for an energy audit to the market rate assessment contractor.
 This change will result in less wait times and higher participation rates in our five equity communities.
 Further training will be made available by the Company and local partners, including offerings on smart thermostats, weatherization, and heat pumps.

 Energy auditors and consultants play a key role in promoting energy efficiency in market rate and income eligible homes.
 Attracting new people to this field as a career path and providing support with training and certification is important to help grow this sector of the industry.

-Support Residential Construction Workforce Partnership’s (RCWP) pre-apprentice program
+The Company will also work with the CAP agencies in 2025 to understand any challenges with energy auditor retention and help identify best practices to maintain auditor capacity.
+In addition the Company will supports Residential Construction Workforce Partnership’s (RCWP) pre-apprentice program.
 RCWP identifies candidates and provides training for people looking to enter the trades, including weatherization.
 RI Energy will provide training as part of the curriculum, as well as funding for a cohort.

-Provide BPI training and certification
+The Company will continue to providep Building Performance Institute (BPI) training and certification.
 BPI training and certification is the foundation of knowledge and understanding of building science, which is essential for becoming an energy auditor.

 2.6.2.2 Upskill Electricians and Energy Workers